Rifles in the American Civil War: Background

 Breechloading and repeating rifles promised significant improvements over muzzleloading rifles, particularly repeaters as they allowed a far greater rate of fire than was possible with single-shot rifles.
 There were nevertheless drawbacks to these weapons, as early breechloaders leaked gas at the breech and repeaters were technically complex and required metallic cartridges which could be unreliable.
-Cost was also an issue: in an era where a soldier earned $10-13 a month and a rifled musket might cost $10-20 to manufacture, a repeating rifle might cost $37-65 to manufacture.
+Cost was also an issue: in an era where a soldier earned $10–13 a month and a rifled musket might cost $10–20 to manufacture, a repeating rifle might cost $37–65 to manufacture.
 Making the ammunition was also expensive, as each metallic cartridge could cost $2.
 Nevertheless, the Federal government did eventually purchase thousands of these weapons, and thousands more were purchased by Union soldiers using their own money.
 The Confederates made attempts to acquire these weapons, but they lacked the technological ability to reproduce them or their ammunition.

 When the American Civil War broke out in April 1861, neither the North (about 360,000 small arms) nor the South (about 240,000) had enough weapons to fight a major war.
 Stockpiles of rifles and handguns carried by individual soldiers were limited.
 As the war escalated, those arms stockpiles were quickly diminished.
 To combat the arms shortage, the Union and Confederacy both imported large quantities of rifles from Europe, with each side buying whatever it could get.
 The relatively poor South only bought 50,000 by August 1862, while the North bought 726,000.
-Accordingly, during the first two years of the war soldiers from both sides used a wide variety of rifles, including many that were over 50 years old and were considered obsolete.
+Accordingly, during the first two years of the war, soldiers from both sides used a wide variety of rifles, including many that were over 50 years old and were considered obsolete.
 At the same time, Northern rifle and gun manufacturers such as Sharps, Colt, Remington, and the Springfield Armory quickly increased their production of rifles; Springfield alone increased its annual output from 20,000 to 200,000.
 The North was thus able to supply its own small arms needs, while the South had to continue to rely on foreign sources, eventually purchasing 580,000 rifles.
+A number of Tryon contract conversions from flintlock muskets were originally produced in the 1840s and were still issued to troops in the early years of the Civil War, such as Texas regiment and South Carolina Militia.